simoMQ/zero_day/README.md

 # INTRODUCTION
-## My name is mohamed and i am alx student
+## My name is mohamed, and i am alx student